IdentityPython/pysaml2/doc/howto/index.rst

 the AttributeQuery would be over SOAP and you would get the result over the conenction you have to the AttributeAuthority.

-But anyway, you get may get my point.
-This is middleware stuff here !
+But anyway, you may get my point.
+This is middleware stuff !

 PySAML2 is built to fit into a
 `WSGI  <http://www.python.org/dev/peps/pep-0333/>`_ application